abacus-gene/paml-tutorial/positive-selection/01_protocol_analyses/03_branchsite_models/README.md

 done
 ```

-**NOTE:** In this example, we have not copied the alignment or the tree files in the working directories (`Branchsite_model_chicken`, `Branchsite_model_duck`, or `Branchsite_model_duckchicken`).
+**NOTE:** In this example, we have not copied the alignment or the tree files in the working directories (e.g., `Branchsite_model_chicken`).
 Instead, we have specified the path to these files as you can see in step 2.1 in the code snippet above.
 We have decided to do this so we do not keep several copies of the same input files to carry out the different tests for positive selection in different directories.
 Nevertheless, you may copy these two input files in the working directory of this analysis or other analysis you may run for other projects, in which case you do not need to type the relative path to these files in the control file as shown above (e.g., `../../../Mx_aln.phy`) but only the file names (e.g., `Mx_aln.phy`).

 #### 1.2.
 Running `CODEML`